 The access arrangements you are eligible for will depend on the exact nature of your condition and most often will be the same as those you would get while taking a public examination at your school.
 These could include modified materials (i.e. large print or braille exam papers), extra time, or the use of a laptop.

 You should let your school or test centre know of any requirements you may have as early as you can and provide them with medical evidence to support your application.
-Please note the deadline for applying for modified papers is 30 September, while all other access arrangements can be arranged by the normal deadline of 15 October.
+The deadline for applying for modified papers is 15 September 2023 and the deadline for requesting access arrangements is 29 September 2023.

 When do I take the test?

-The University's admissions tests are administered by Cambridge Assessment Admissions Testing.
-These tests are taken on specific dates each year, a few weeks after the application deadline on 15 October.
-The next test dates are:
+The TSA is administered by Cambridge Assessment Admissions Testing.
+The test is taken on specific date each year, a few weeks after the application deadline on 29 September.
+The next test date for the TSA is:

 We are aware that sometimes tests fall during school half terms which vary by region each year.
 Unfortunately due to the tight timeframes for processing applications, it is not possible to avoid this but we hope that by giving considerable notice of test dates, schools will be able to make plans for their students to sit tests either at their school or at an alternative test centre and candidates will make sure they are available to take the necessary test(s).

-Our admissions tests are an important part of our assessment process so please ensure you register for the test (or tests) by 15 October.
+Our admissions tests are an important part of our assessment process so please ensure your school, college or other test centre registers you for your test (or tests) by 29 September.